 Platelets are given through an intravenous (IV) line.
-The infusion is given over 15-30 minutes.
-Your vital signs (temperature, heart rate, oxygenation and blood pressure) may be checked before and after the infusion.
+The infusion takes 15-30 minutes.
+Your vital signs (temperature, heart rate, oxygenation, and blood pressure) will be checked before and after the infusion.

 What are the risks of having a platelet transfusion?

 Although not common, there are risks to having a platelet transfusion.
 These can include infection and reactions.
-If you start to not feel well during the transfusion, contact your nurse.
-Symptoms of a reaction can include itching, chills and rash.
+If you start to not feel well during the transfusion, let your provider know right away.
+Symptoms of a reaction can include itching, chills, fever, and rash.

 Platelets are collected from donors.
 All donated blood is tested for viruses and bacteria.
 The risk of catching a virus or other infection from a blood transfusion is very low.
 This includes HIV and Hepatitis B and C.